reallyreadit/blog/_posts/2020-03-15-coronavirus.markdown

 </p>

 <p>
-If you want to know what's going on, you have to work (read) for it!
+Feel free to copy/paste those links and email them to others.
+Or even just forward this email. <strong>And remember: if you want to know what's going on, you have to work (read) for it!</strong>
 </p>

 <p>